Muddy says: This leafy pre- and prep has a strong academic record, wonderfully quirky features and even its very own sailing lake.

 There’s plenty to keep boarders busy as well, with the grounds at their disposal and organised trips and activities in the evenings and weekends.
 When they aren’t studying they’re all busy climbing trees, roasting marshmallows at their al fresco Saturday suppers or spending time learning fun new skills such as zorbing, graffiti art or Quidditch.

-The school’s latest ISI inspection was in December 2018 and came back with an absolutely glowing report with ‘Excellent’ in all areas.
+Walhampton’s latest ISI inspection was in December 2018, rated ‘Excellent’ in all areas.

 OMG, loads!
 Kids climbing around in ditches pretending to be World War I soldiers; full-scale naval re-enactments on the lakes (see above) – it’s very much an immersive environment at the school.

-In the summer evenings, they have campfires, climb trees (there’s a club for that too) and play games such as ‘Colditz’, where you’ll find the kids (plus the staff … and the head) running around with torches trying to escape the guards in a Manhunt-style game.
+In the summer evenings, they have campfires, climb trees (there’s a club for that too) and play games such as ‘Glade-iators’, where you’ll find the kids (and the staff) running around with torches trying to escape the guards in a Manhunt-style game.
 The school’s self-proclaimed ‘Swallows & Amazons’ ethos is bang on.

 The grounds themselves are a brilliant mixture of ancient forest and stately home by the sea.
 You’ll find statues and fountains at absolutely every turn, with grand gardens you’d expect to see in a National Trust property.
 There’s a real element of storybook here as well with an old traditional caravan that pops up on occasion, the so-called Curly Wurly Mountain and Faraway Tree that the kids love to play on and even their very own ‘Hobbit House’ lifted straight out of Tolkien.

-Some unusual subjects here too – sailing is part of the curriculum here.
+Some unusual subjects at Walhampton too – sailing is part of the curriculum here.
 And all kids are required to take classics and philosophy as standard.
-Yoga is being incorporated as part of the syllabus, as well as an additional add-on activity.
-And maybe not so much quirk as a massive coup, Bear Grylls is also popping along one term this year to give some extra tuition on their Bushcraft curriculum – how’s that for a celeb teacher?
+Yoga is also part of the syllabus, as well as an additional add-on activity.
+And maybe not so much quirk as a massive coup, one year, Bear Grylls popped in to give some extra tuition on their Bushcraft curriculum – how’s that for a celeb teacher?
+More recently – and no doubt inspired by the legacy of Prince Philip, Duke of Edinburgh, carriage driving has really taken off.

 WORD ON THE GROUND

 Parents like that the school is part of the local community in the New Forest, and that there’s a grounded, intimate family feel to the school.
-Much delight too at the fact the school has been shortlisted for Prep School of the Year 2018 by The Times.
+Much delight too at the fact the school was shortlisted for Prep School of the Year 2018 by The Times.

 THE MUDDY VERDICT